 How to qualify

-Payoff provides detailed information on exactly what it’s looking for in order to approve your loan request.
-There are five boxes you have to check with Payoff in order to qualify for a personal loan.
+Happy Money provides detailed information on exactly what it’s looking for in order to approve your loan request.
+You have to check five boxes with Happy Money in order to qualify for a personal loan.

-- Credit score: Payoff won’t make loans to borrowers who have credit scores of less than 600.
+- Credit score: Happy Money won’t make loans to borrowers who have credit scores of less than 600.

-- Age of credit history: You need at least three years of good credit history to qualify with Payoff.
+- Age of credit history: You need at least three years of good credit history to qualify with Happy Money.

-- Open tradelines: Payoff wants to see you’ve got at least two lines of credit (such as credit card accounts) and no more than one installment loan (like a car loan), and that you’re making payments on them on time.
+- Open tradelines: Happy Money wants to see you’ve got at least two lines of credit (such as credit card accounts) and no more than one installment loan (like a car loan), and that you’re making payments on them on time.